rneild/AI-Assisted-Code-Review/AI Assisted Code Review/assets/overview.md

-# Open AI Code Review Extension
+# AI-Assisted Code Review for Azure DevOps

-## Supercharge Your Code Reviews with Open AI
+## Elevate Your Code Review Process with AI

-Welcome to the Open AI Code Review Extension – your new ally in building top-notch software!
-This extension seamlessly integrates Open AI's powerful language models into your Azure DevOps pipeline, transforming code reviews into an intelligent and efficient process.
+Welcome to the **AI-Assisted Code Review DevOps Extension**!
+Revolutionize your development process by integrating OpenAI’s cutting-edge language models into your Azure DevOps pipeline.
+Transform your code reviews into a smart, efficient, and insightful process.

-### Get Started Now
+### Start Improving Your Code Reviews Today

-Enhance your development workflow with Open AI Code Review.
-Start receiving intelligent and actionable insights on your code changes.
-Install the extension today and experience the future of code reviews!
+Supercharge your workflow with AI-powered code reviews.
+Install the extension now and unlock intelligent, actionable insights for every code change.
+Embrace the future of code reviews with ease!

-## Why Choose Open AI Code Review?
+## Why Use AI-Assisted Code Review?

-- **Automated Code Reviews:** Say goodbye to manual code inspections!
-Let Open AI analyze your code changes, catching bugs, performance issues, and suggesting best practices.
+- **Automated Code Analysis:** Eliminate manual inspections with AI-driven analysis that detects bugs, performance issues, and suggests best practices automatically.
+- **Simple Installation:** Get started quickly with a one-click installation from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=AidanCole.oaicr).
-- **AI-Powered Insights:** Leverage the latest advancements in natural language processing to receive insightful comments on your pull requests.
+- **Intelligent Insights:** Harness advanced natural language processing to receive meaningful feedback on your pull requests.
-- **Faster Reviews:** Reduce the time spent on code reviews.
-Let Open AI handle the routine, allowing your team to focus on impactful work.
+- **Accelerated Review Cycles:** Save time by letting AI handle routine reviews, so your team can focus on what truly matters.
-- **Configurable and Customizable:** Tailor the extension to your needs with customizable settings.
-Specify the Open AI model, define file exclusions, and more.
+- **Customizable Settings:** Adapt the extension to your needs by configuring the AI model, file exclusions, and additional review prompts.

 ## Prerequisites